 <style>tags - Inline color properties for text and backgrounds

-- Leverage better CSS support for responsive features
+- Lean on the solid CSS support for responsive features

 Media queries can’t be inlined.
-This is a technical limitation, not a suggestion.
-Media queries only work inside <style> tags.
+That’s a technical fact, not a stylistic preference.
+They only work inside <style> tags.

-So when developers inline their base styles without thinking about responsive overrides, they create situations where the mobile media query tries to change width: 600px; to width: 100%; but can’t, because that 600px is stuck in an inline style attribute and inline styles have higher specificity than anything in a style tag.
+So when developers inline base styles without thinking about responsive overrides, they create situations where the mobile media query tries to change width: 600px; to width: 100%; – but can’t, because that 600px is locked into an inline style attribute, and inline CSS has higher specificity than anything in a style tag.

-The other mistake is inlining properties that should only exist in media queries.
-Your mobile font size adjustment doesn’t need to be inlined.
-Your mobile padding override doesn’t need to be inlined.
-These are responsive-specific styles that only trigger at certain screen widths.
+The other mistake is inlining stuff that should only exist inside media queries.
+Your mobile font size override doesn’t need to be inlined.
+Your mobile padding doesn’t need to be inlined.
+Those are responsive-specific styles that only fire at certain breakpoints.

-What you end up with is emails that look fine on desktop and broken on mobile, or vice versa.
-Sometimes both at the same time, which is almost impressive.
+What you get is emails that look fine on desktop and wrecked on mobile, or vice versa.
+Sometimes both at the same time, which is genuinely impressive.

 <head>